San Gervasio – Cozumel’s Maya Ruins

 Accompanying us on our tour of San Gervasio was Elizabeth Palm, an anthropologist based in San Miguel.
 As we walked between the site’s various structures, she filled us in on colorful details about life during the era.
 Cozumel was known to the Maya as “Tantún” and was believed to be the sacred realm of Ix’Chel, the goddess of fertility.
 Couples who were having trouble conceiving, or women who hoped to birth great warriors, would travel hundreds of kilometers and cross the channel to pray at the sacred temples.

 Battling against the fog of mosquitoes which had descended upon San Gervasio, we encountered vestiges of these temples and some of the roads, or sacbeob, along which the pilgrims would arrive.
 We saw the Arch, which the faithful would pass under on their way to worship.
-And further away, we found the Ka’na Na pyramid, where oracles would deliver their prophecies.
-Elizabeth explained that, just like modern-day politicians, Maya rulers weren’t above a bit of manipulation to keep their people under control.
+And farther away, we found the Ka’na Na Pyramid, where oracles would deliver their prophecies.
+Elizabeth explained that, just like modern-day politicians, Maya rulers weren’t above manipulation to keep their people under control.
 Thanks to their advanced understanding of astronomical cycles, Maya scientists were able to predict celestial events such as eclipses.
 To the normal Maya farmer, such revelations must have seemed like magic.

 If you’d like to learn more about the Maya, and can read Spanish, check out Elizabeth’s blog: Portal Maya, where she clarifies some of the most common misconceptions about this ancient people.